The Family Property Act

 Even if property is held in one spouse’s name, it is subject to division if it was accumulated during the relationship.

 One major change in the Family Law Act is that an unmarried spouse can now make a stand-alone application for exclusive possession of the family home, just like a married spouse can.
 Adult Interdependent Partners can also divide pension benefits as easily as married spouses now after separation.

 If other agreements are in place between a couple, such as a cohabitation or pre-nuptial agreement, complexities can arise when dividing property.
 Legal advice should be sought to ensure that you are not overlooking any important aspects of the division.

 Each partner has up to two years from the date they know (or ought to have known) their relationship ended to make a property division claim.

-If you are going through a relationship breakup and need advice about property division, speak to Vest Estate Lawyers in Calgary.
+If you are going through a relationship breakup and need advice about property division, speak to Vest Estate Lawyer.
 We offer a one-on-one case evaluation before you decide on the next steps.

 We currently have three offices across Alberta — Edmonton, Calgary, and Red Deer.
 However, we serve the entire province of Alberta.
 We also have the infrastructure to work with any of our clients virtually — even the furthest regions of Alberta.